harry34704/harry34704/README.md

 - 💞️ I’m looking to collaborate on creating project and also showcasing my work on developing more websites
 - 📫 you can reach me on harry34704@outlook.com

-i am still new to github but i am excited to part of an amazing world of Developer and Programmers
+i am still new to github but i am excited to part of an amazing world of Developers and Programmers

 <!---
 harry34704/harry34704 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.